thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 systemctl start microshift
 ```

-Still in the microshift container, download helm and run the mysql server in a container with pv and a mysql client container
+Still in the microshift container, download helm and run the mysql server in a container with hostpath persistent volume and a mysql client container
 ```
 # Install helm
 curl -o helm-v3.5.2-linux-arm64.tar.gz  https://get.helm.sh/helm-v3.5.2-linux-arm64.tar.gz